Gavin Dunne (born 1980) is an Irish indie musician who produces mostly video game themed music, under the name "Miracle of Sound".

 - "Sovngarde Song" was completely re-recorded and updated, nearly five years after its initial release.
 It apparently took him over 200 hours of work before he was satisfied with releasing it.

-- Up to 11: Ladies and gentlemen, the "Everything Up To Eleven Mix" of Reclaimer.
+- Up to Eleven: Ladies and gentlemen, the "Everything Up To Eleven Mix" of Reclaimer.

-- Villain Song: Joker's Song, which is from the Joker's point of view about his obsession with Batman.
+- Joker's Song, which is from the Joker's point of view about his obsession with Batman.

 - Visual Pun: In the video for "My Iron Skin," the lyrics, I been tryin' to take a detour from these patriotic roads, play over a picture of War Machine, real name James "Rhodey" Rhodes.